emanlove/testbash2022-challenges/README.md

 ### API Automation Challenge - Can we check that rooms can be created?

+In addition to or instead of testing through the UI we could also test through the API.
+The [third challenge](https://www.ministryoftesting.com/challenges/17) asks us to do that,

+>... how you would mitigate the following risk:
+>
+>The Room API is unable to create rooms
+>
+>If you had to build automation to confirm the Room API is able to create a
+>room, how would you do it?

 [See our solution for the API Challenge](api-challenge/README.rst)

 ### Data Management Challenge - How do we add and mantain test data in our system?

+Finally the [fourth challenge](https://www.ministryoftesting.com/challenges/19) asks us how can we modified the data directly or ...

+>... how you would mitigate the following problem:
+>
+>Creating test data manually is taking too long and slowing the team down
+>
+>If you had to rapidly create test data in an environment, how would you do it?
+Would you use an existing tool or build your own?

 [Coming soon ... our solution for the Data Management Challenge](db-challenge/README.rst)